Posted November 21, 2017

 In 2011, legislators passed Senate Bill 1609, which contained several provisions meant to shore up the plans administered by PSPRS.
 One of those provisions was a gradual increase in member contribution rates from 7% to 11% in the elected officials' plan (EORP) and from 7.65% to 11.65% in the public safety plan (PSPRS).
 In August 2011, those provisions were challenged via two separate, but parallel, lawsuits—Hall for EORP and Parker for PSPRS.
 In November 2016, the Supreme Court upheld the lower court decision in Hall that ruled those increased member contribution rates were unconstitutional.
 These two lawsuits have been adjudicated separately where the Parker case was stayed (put on hold) pending the final outcome of Hall.
 Nevertheless, the facts and circumstances are essentially the same where both parties to Parker agreed, at the time of stay, to appropriately apply the remedies of Hall when finalized.

 After seeking further clarification from the Supreme Court on their ruling, the PSPRS Board of Trustees in April directed employers in both EORP and PSPRS plans to revert the rates back to pre-SB1609 levels for affected members.
-As a result, members who were hired prior to July 20, 2011 are also entitled to receive a return of those excess contributions with interest.
+As a result, members who were hired prior to July 20, 2011 are entitled to receive a return of those excess contributions with interest.
 Therefore, at its May 31, 2017 meeting, the PSPRS Board of Trustees authorized local boards who have stopped withholding at the higher rate to begin working with their employer in returning those contributions as soon as practicable.
-However, while the Hall case has been remanded (sent back) to the Superior Court, the ruling on the interest amount from a hearing on June 6, 2017 has yet to be decided and released.
-As such, the Hall case is not finalized yet, but the excess contributions were returned (if they were returned after June 28, 2017).
+In July 2017, the courts determined that the interest rate for EORP would be 4.25% through June 28, 2017 (or until the excess contributions were returned, whichever came first) and 5.25% from June 28, 2017 to the date the excess contributions were returned (if they were returned after June 28, 2017).
 On November 21, 2017 the courts determined that the interest for PSPRS would be 5.25% from the date each contribution was withheld to the date excess contributions were returned.

 The following information is being provided to help guide local boards and employers as they work together in returning those excess contributions and interest.
 This information is also designed to help affected members understand what to expect.